jeff4/bionotes.github.io/index.md

 * Because DNA transcription process does not use error-correction / proofreading mechanisms like replication, accuracy for RNA creation is only 1 error in 10<sup>4</sup> (10,000) vs the 1 error in 10<sup>9</sup> (1 billion) for DNA replication.

 ## Lecture 13: Central Dogma 3 - Variations from the Dogma
+* Consider replication, transcription, and translation in eukaryotes, prokaryotes, and viruses.